RafalWilinski/servicefull/content/blog/passing-aws-architect-pro/index.md

 ### Eliminate contradicting answers

 Some questions might be solved by pure logic without even knowing what the hell IAM or VPC is.
-Let me give you an example: The question is to choose three correct answers out of four, but two questions contradict the third one.
+Let me give you an example: The problem is to choose three correct answers out of four, but two questions contradict the third one.
 This automatically eliminates the third one.

 ### Control the time

 Depending on the exam you're taking, calculate how much time per question you have and check your pace once every 5 questions.
-This will give you a sense of controlling the situation.
+This will give you a sense of controlling the situation and confidence.
 Depending if you're behind or ahead, you can skip complicated questions and come back to them later or allow yourself to spend more time on them.